 Notwithstanding the transitory nature of the ineffectiveness-related gains and losses associated with the Bank's available-for-sale securities portfolio (discussed above), the Bank has entered into several derivative transactions in an effort to mitigate a portion of the periodic earnings variability that can result from those fair value hedging relationships.
-At both March 31, 2020 and December 31, 2019, the notional balance of these derivatives totaled \$425 million.
-For the three months ended March 31, 2020 and 2019, the gains associated with these stand-alone economic hedge derivatives were \$32.9 million and \$9.4 million, respectively.
+At both June 30, 2020 and December 31, 2019, the notional balance of these derivatives totaled \$425 million.
+For the three months ended June 30, 2020 and 2019, the gains associated with these stand-alone economic hedge derivatives were \$3.5 million and \$14.0 million, respectively.
+For the six months ended June 30, 2020 and 2019, the gains associated with these stand-alone economic hedge derivatives were \$36.4 million and \$23.4 million, respectively.

 The Bank has invested in residential mortgage loans.
 A portion of the interest rate and prepayment risk associated with the Bank's mortgage loan portfolio is managed through the use of interest rate swaps and swaptions.
-The net change in the fair values of these interest rate swaps and swaptions were losses of \$2.1 million and \$0.5 million for the three months ended March 31, 2020 and 2019, respectively.
+The net change in the fair values of these interest rate swaps and swaptions were gains (losses) of \$(0.7) million and \$0.6 million for the three months ended June 30, 2020 and 2019, respectively, and gains (losses) of \$(2.8) million and \$0.1 million for the six months ended June 30, 2020 and 2019, respectively.
 In addition, the Bank enters into delivery commitments associated with the purchase of the mortgage loans.
-The fair value changes associated with mortgage delivery commitments (representing net unrealized gains from the commitment date to the settlement date) were \$2.4 million and \$1.3 million for the three months ended March 31, 2020 and 2019, respectively.
+The fair value changes associated with mortgage delivery commitments (representing net unrealized gains from the commitment date to the settlement date) were \$3.9 million and \$0.5 million for the three months ended June 30, 2020 and 2019, respectively, and \$6.3 million and \$1.8 million for the six months ended June 30, 2020 and 2019, respectively.

 As discussed previously in the section entitled "Financial Condition - Derivatives and Hedging Activities," the Bank offers interest rate swaps, caps and floors to its members to assist them in meeting their risk management objectives.
 In derivative transactions with its members, the Bank acts as an intermediary by entering into an interest rate exchange agreement with the member and then entering into an offsetting interest rate exchange agreement with one of the Bank's non-member derivative counterparties.
-The net change in the fair values of derivatives transacted with members and the offsetting derivatives was \$(7,000) and \$39,000 for the three months ended March 31, 2020 and 2019, respectively.
+The net change in the fair values of derivatives transacted with members and the offsetting derivatives was \$(23,000) and \$235,000 for the three months ended June 30, 2020 and 2019, respectively, and \$(30,000) and \$274,000 for the six months ended June 30, 2020 and 2019, respectively.